TheLarkInn/js-parser-discussions/README.md

 # js-parser-discussions
 Discussions &amp; Collaboration on a set of parser features for JavaScript for interoperability.

+## Disclaimer
+This is a blameless medium.
+Focusing on a specific toolings shortcomings or bias or personal agendas, will not help accomplish the following goals.
+Therefore I urge that anyone involved uses an unbiased inspection of these tools to help identify ways to create an unopinionated, and extensible foundation.

 ## Synopsis
 Currently there are a variety of JavaScript parsers that are available.
 Each of these parsers have specific purposes.
 These parsers include (but is not limited to):